AFRICAN-AMERICAN SOCIAL JUSTICE ART

 In addition, a number of Hermitage Fellows over the years have raised their voices, their brushes, and their pens to shine light on matters of equality and justice.

 BLACK LIVES MATTER.

-We at the Hermitage stand alongside our artists as we condemn the unjust murder of George Floyd and so many others.
-As an organization and as a community of artists, we vow to hold ourselves to the highest standards in combatting racism.
+As an organization and as a community of artists, we at the Hermitage vow to hold ourselves to the highest standards in combatting racism.
 There is no place for hate – in art or in life.
-We proudly support our Hermitage Fellows who engage in social justice reform and tell the stories that matter.
+We proudly support our Hermitage Fellows who engage in social justice reform and tell the stories that matter